 LPLDD-10A-24V-PID-H Laser Diode Driver

-The single channel 10 A, 3-24 V laser diode driver with digital temperature controller circuit and anodized heat sink.
-The proper size of the heat sink allows the driver to work well with up to 10 W power dissipated on a power transistor.
-The temperature controller is using a PID algorithm to maintain the set temperature.
-10 A version of the driver is available per request.
+Single-channel 10 A, 3-24 V laser diode driver with digital temperature controller circuit and anodized heat sink.
+The heat sink is appropriately sized to handle up to 10 W power dissipation on the power transistor.
+The temperature controller utilizes a PID algorithm to accurately maintain the desired temperature.

 Availability: In stock

 The LPLDD-10A-24V-PID-H is the newest version of our professional 10 A laser diode controller with a built-in digital temperature controller utilizing the PID algorithm.
 Designed with a compact form factor, it seamlessly integrates into small devices like compact laser projectors.
 Despite its small size, the driver is able to work with Peltier modules such as 12706, 12708, 07113, and many others that draw up to 15 A of current.

 Laser diode lines of any wavelength can be powered with voltages from 3 V up to 24 V. Analog input allows for the modulation of the current flowing through laser diodes up to 100 kHz.
 The driver is equipped with a current monitor output, providing a convenient measurement point for monitoring the diode's current flow.
 Two potentiometers are provided to adjust the maximum diode current and bias current.
 The third potentiometer is responsible for setting the setpoint temperature in the range of 0 – 40 degrees Celsius.

 With the inclusion of a test jumper, the driver can be effortlessly activated without an external analog signal.
 To enhance usability, the driver incorporates signal diodes (LEDs) for diode enable, TEC, and warning indications.